parasol-framework/parasol/readme.md

 ## 3.2 Windows Builds (GCC or Visual Studio)

 On Windows you can choose between a Visual Studio (MSVC) build or a GCC build environment.
-Between the two, we recommend using Visual Studio.
-There are a number of reasons, but ultimately the optimised builds produced by VS are approximately 25 to 33 percent smaller and 10% faster than the GCC equivalent.
+Between the two, we recommend using Visual Studio as it produces optimised builds approximately 25 to 33 percent smaller and 10% faster than the GCC equivalent.

 ### 3.2.1 Visual Studio Builds

-If you opt to install the full [Visual Studio C++](https://visualstudio.microsoft.com/vs/features/cplusplus/) suite from Microsoft, it will do most of the heavy lifting for you behind the scenes when it detects Parasol's CMake files.
-Consequently there is little instruction required if choosing that option, we just suggest adding `-j 8` to the cmake build options for faster builds.
+If you opt to install the full [Visual Studio C++](https://visualstudio.microsoft.com/vs/features/cplusplus/) suite from Microsoft, it will do most of the heavy lifting for you if you open the parasol folder and it auto-detects Parasol's CMake files.
+Consequently there is little instruction required if choosing that option, we just suggest adding `-j 8` to the cmake "Build command arguments" input box for faster builds.
+It is possible to run Fluid scripts from the default build's `parasol.exe` program.
+The `.vs/launch.vs.json` file manages the launch configuration of this program, and a working example is included in the project folder.

 You can alternatively opt for a leaner build environment with MSVC Build Tools and get more hands-on with the build process.
 Obtain the [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) and choose 'Desktop Development with C++' on install.
 Your Start Menu will include a new launch option for 'Developer PowerShell for VS' that you can use to open a correctly preconfigured build environment.